The Father (2020 film): Production

 It was announced in May 2019 that Florian Zeller was to direct a screenplay with Christopher Hampton based on his play.
 Anthony Hopkins and Olivia Colman were cast in the film.
-Olivia Williams, Rufus Sewell, Imogen Poots and Mark Gatiss joined later that month, with filming beginning on 13 May.
+Olivia Williams, Rufus Sewell, Imogen Poots and Mark Gatiss joined later that month, with filming beginning on 13 May 2019.
 Filming locations included West London Film Studios, and Hayes, Hillingdon.

 Production companies included Les Films du Cru, Film4, Orange Studio, StudioCanal, and Ciné+.

 Release

 The Father had its world premiere at the Sundance Film Festival on 27 January 2020.
-Prior to this, Sony Pictures Classics and Lionsgate acquired U.S. and UK distribution rights to the film, respectively.
+Prior to, Sony Pictures Classics acquired distribution rights to the film in the United States and select international territories, with Lionsgate distributing in the United Kingdom.
 It also screened at the Toronto International Film Festival on 14 September 2020, and at the AFI Fest in October 2020.

 In the United States, the film began a limited release in New York City and Los Angeles on 26 February 2021, before being available on premium video on demand starting 26 March, after originally being scheduled to be released on 18 December 2020.
 The film was released in India on 23 April 2021 and in the United Kingdom on 11 June 2021, delayed from earlier release dates of 8 January and 12 March in response to lockdowns as result of a second-wave of the COVID-19 pandemic.
 The film was released in mainland China on 18 June 2021.